 Naturally, a router is not as capable as a dedicated NAS server when hosting storage space.

-Also, just because the router supports a few functions with its USB port — like NAS, printing, or cellular modem, and so on — doesn’t mean you should expect to use all of them at the same time, nor should you expect the top performance of each when you use them all together.
+Also, just because the router USB port or ports support a few functions — like NAS, printing, or cellular modem, and so on — doesn’t mean you should expect to use all of them at the same time, nor should you expect the top performance of each when you use them all together.

 (For the same reason, you can’t, either, expect to have the same storage performance via Wi-Fi as via a wired connection.
 In the former, the router has to use its power to broadcast the Wi-Fi signals at the same time.)